Faiq Bolkiah: Marítimo

 On 23 September 2020, Bolkiah signed on a free transfer to Marítimo of Portugal's Primeira Liga.
 Three months later, he made his debut with under-23 team in a 3–3 home draw against Sporting CP U23 after being named in the starting line-up.
 Forty-five days later, he was named as a Marítimo substitute for the first time in a league match against Sporting CP.

 On 11 April 2021, he made his senior debut for Marítimo B, coming on as a substitute in a 2–1 win over Gondomar.

 Chonburi

-In December 2021, Bolkiah joined Thai League 1 outift, Chonburi ahead of the second half of the 2021-22 season.
-He became the first ever Bruneian to join a Thai club.
-He scored his first goal for the club in a 1–0 victory against Port F.C. on 25 November 2022.
+In December 2021, Bolkiah joined Thai League 1 outift, Chonburi ahead of the second half of the 2021–22 season.
+He became the first-ever Bruneian to join a Thai club.
+He scored his first goal for the club in a 1–0 victory against Port on 25 November 2022.
+He announced his departure from the club on 14 May 2023, after the conclusion of the 2022–23 Thai League 1.

+Ratchaburi

+On 16 June 2023, Ratchaburi announced on their official Facebook page the signing of Faiq for the upcoming 2023–24 Thai League 1 season.
+He made his debut against Nakhon Pathom United on 19 August 2023 as a substitute in a 0–1 loss.
+A month later, he scored his first goal for Ratchaburi in a 6–1 win at home against Police Tero on 16 September.